BlockstreamResearch/bip-frost-dkg/README.md

 - The participants send VSS commitments to an untrusted coordinator instead of directly to each other.
 This lets the coordinator aggregate VSS commitments, which reduces communication cost.
 - The proofs of knowledge are not included in the data for the equality check.
 This will reduce the size of the backups in ChillDKG.

+#### Equality Check Protocol
+As explained in the "Motivation" section, it is crucial for security that participants reach agreement over the results of the DKG.

+SimplPedPop works with a similar but different abstraction instead:
+The last step of a SimplPedPod session is to run an external *equality check protocol* Eq, whose purpose is to verify that all participants have received identical protocol messages during the previous steps.

+SimplPedPop assumes that Eq is an interactive protocol with the following abstract interface:
+Every participant can invoke a session of Eq with an input value x (TODO and the identities of other participants?).
+Eq may not return at all to the calling participant.
+But if it returns successfully for some calling participant, then all honest participants agree on the value x (but it may be the case that not all of them have established this fact yet).
+This means that the SimplPedPod session was successful and the resulting threshold public key can be returned to the participant, who can use it (e.g., send funds to it).

+More formally, Eq must fulfill the following properties:
+ - Integrity: If Eq returns successfully to some honest participant, then for every pair of input values x and x' provided by two honest participants, we have x = x'.
+ - Conditional Agreement: If Eq returns successfully to some honest participant, and all messages between honest participants are delivered eventually, then Eq will eventually return successfully to all honest participants.

+Depending on the application scenario, different approaches may be suitable to implement Eq, e.g., a consensus protocol already available as part of a federated system, or out-of-band communication such as the user comparing screens of multiple signing devices).[^out-of-band-eq]

+[^out-of-band-eq]: For example, in a scenario where a single user employs multiple signing devices (e.g., hardware wallets) in the same room to establish a threshold setup, every device can simply display its value x (or a hash of x under a collision-resistant hash function) to the user.
+The user can manually verify the equality of the values by comparing the values shown on all displays, and confirm their equality by providing explicit confirmation to every device, e.g., by pressing a button on every device.
+Similarly, if signing devices are controlled by different organizations in different geographic locations, agents of these organizations can meet in a single room and compare the values.
+These "out-of-band" methods can achieve conditional agreement (assuming the involved humans proceed with their tasks eventually) but a detailed treatment is out of scope.

+For ChillDKG, we will use a more direct approach.
+ChillDKG incorporates an equality check protocol, which is applicable to network-based scenarios where long-term host keys are available.
+TODO Write a high-level description of the eq protocol.
+It's probably a good idea to steal from the "background" section

+This protocol satisfies integrity and conditional agreement.
+Proof.
+(TODO move to footnote or code comments?)
+Integrity:
+Unless a signature has been forged, if some honest participant with input `x` outputs True, then by construction, all other honest participants have sent a signature on `x` and thus received `x` as input.
+Conditional Agreement:
+If some honest participant with input `x` returns True, then by construction, this participant sends a list `cert` of valid signatures on `x` to every other participant.
+Consider any honest participant among these other participants.
+Assuming a reliable network, this honest participant eventually receives `cert`, and by integrity, has received `x` as input.
+Thus, this honest participant will accept `cert` and return True.

 ### EncPedPop

 EncPedPop is a thin wrapper around that SimplPedPop.